cidgoh/DataHarmonizer/README.md

 yarn dev
 ```

 This will start a [webpack development server](https://webpack.js.org/configuration/dev-server/) running locally on `localhost:8080`.
+You can connect to `localhost:8080` by inputing it into your browser URL bar while `yarn dev` is running.
 Changes to either `lib` or `web` should be loaded automatically in your browser.
 This serves as interface for testing and debugging the core library components (in the lib directory) and that interface itself (the web directory).

 ## Publishing and Releasing